Treatment at the CEC | Meet the CEC Team | Ask the CEC

 - Free records review and phone consult for potential excision candidates.

-- Accumulating data about results of our surgeries, currently comprised of nearly 5,000 global patients from over 40 countries, dating twenty years out; this represents the largest ongoing observational study of its kind specifically focused on patients treated exclusively through complete surgical excision and based on the details of more than 8,100 combined procedures.
+- Accumulating data about results of our surgeries, currently comprised of nearly 5,000 global patients from nearly 50 countries, dating more than twenty years out; this represents the largest ongoing observational study of its kind to our knowledge specifically focused on patients treated exclusively through complete surgical excision and based on the details of more than 8,100 combined procedures.
 This proprietary data includes pain relief, recurrence rates, subsequent surgical procedures if any, pregnancies, pelvic diagnostic findings, post-operative quality of life and much more as reported by patients along with subsequent medical/surgical findings.

 - Two highly detailed websites thoroughly reviewing endometriosis and all related topics in both lay and professional terms at www.centerforendo.com and www.centerforendometriosiscare.com.

-- Robust lay and professional education programs, including lectures/engagements at AAGL, APGO, SLS, surgical film fest, nursing schools, medical schools, health classes from grade 7-university level, legislators, media, corporations, public events, etc.
+- Robust lay and professional education programs, including lectures/engagements at AAGL, APGO, SLS, Surgical Film Fest, ARHP, SMCR, nursing schools, medical schools, health classes from grade 7-university level, legislators, media, corporations, public events, etc.

 - Training, surgical preceptorships and fellowship opportunities for qualified gynecologic surgeons wishing to learn LAPEX from around the world.